 Step 7: Choose your policy

-When you have all the details ironed out and you’ve compared several plans, you’re ready to choose an auto insurance policy that best suits your needs.
+Once you have all the you compared several plans, you’re ready to choose a car insurance policy that best suits your needs.

-Once you’ve made a decision, be sure to pay your premiums in a timely manner and to keep your insurance identification card in your vehicle at all times.
-If you are involved in an accident or are the victim of theft, contact your insurance provider through the number provided on your insurance identification card as soon as possible.
-It’s also a good idea to try shopping for a cheaper policy once a year.
+Once you’ve made a decision, be sure to pay your premiums in a timely manner.
+Additionally, keep your insurance identification card in your vehicle at all times.
+If you are involved in an accident or your car is stolen, contact your insurance provider ASAP.
+It’s also a good idea to shop for a cheaper policy once a year.